Iusearchonmobile/Logitech-controller-drivers/README.md

 ## For windows users
 You need to use Zadig to actually replace the controller drivers from the regular system drivers to WinUsb

+## What is this useful for?

+This was made so you can make your old worthless logitech controller into a button bar!
+By opening the controller and replacing these coontroller buttons with regular buttons

 ## Troubleshooting

 just use chatgpt dude